Simpson and Delilah: Reception

 During the second season, The Simpsons aired Thursdays at 8 p.m. on Fox, the same time as The Cosby Show on NBC.
 The supposed "Bill vs. Bart" rivalry had been heavily hyped by the media.
 The first airing of "Simpson and Delilah" had a 16.2 rating and 25% share, while The Cosby Show had an 18.5 rating.
 However, viewer-wise, The Simpsons won with 29.9 million viewers.
 It is one of the highest-rated episodes of The Simpsons.
 "Bart Gets an 'F', the season premiere and episode that aired the week before, averaged an 18.4 Nielsen rating, had 29% of the audience and was watched by an estimated 33.6 million viewers.

 This episode was placed twenty-third on Entertainment Weekly's top 25 The Simpsons episodes list.
 The Daily Telegraph characterized the episode as one of "The 10 Best Simpsons TV Episodes."

 Dan Castellaneta, the voice of Homer, named it his favorite episode of the show together with "Lisa's Substitute" and "Homer the Heretic".

 When The Simpsons began streaming on Disney+ in 2019, former Simpsons writer and executive producer Bill Oakley named this one of the best classic Simpsons episodes to watch on the service.

 Harvey Fierstein is number two on TV Guide's "All-time Favorite Guest Voices."
 Entertainment Weekly named Fierstein's role as Karl as one of the sixteen best guest appearances on The Simpsons.
-Warren Martyn and Adrian Wood, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, praised Fierstein's performance, saying the episode was "brought to life by the superb character of Karl, helped no doubt by Harvey Fierstein's unique vocal drawl."
+Gary Russell and Gareth Roberts, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, praised Fierstein's performance, saying the episode was "brought to life by the superb character of Karl, helped no doubt by Harvey Fierstein's unique vocal drawl."